QATARI DIVORCE IN U.S. COURTS

 Professor of Islamic Finance at the University of Liverpool (2012)

-Lectured on Islamic Sharia at Fairleigh Dickinson University:
+Lectured on Middle East Constitutional Law and Islamic Sharia at Fairleigh Dickinson University:

 Email: [email protected]